Main Ave Reconstruction: Broadway to the Red River

 Detours around work zones will be implemented at various times throughout the project.
 Stay current on detour routes, business access, and all other project updates by visiting FargoStreets.com, where you can sign up for project email notifications.
 You can also follow FargoStreets on Twitter (@FargoStreets) and Facebook for up-to-date road related information.

-Road work is tentatively scheduled to begin Wednesday, April 17.
-Construction is scheduled to last throughout the summer and fall, with substantial completion scheduled for mid-October 2019.
+Road work started on Wednesday, April 17.
+Construction is scheduled to last throughout the summer and fall, with substantial completion for the first year of project work scheduled for mid-October 2019.

 The project will enter winter suspension.
-Construction of the second phase between Broadway to University will continue in spring of 2020.
+The second year of the Main Avenue makeover will continue in spring of 2020 between Broadway to University Drive.

 The cost of construction is estimated to be approximately $12 million.
 Funding for the project will consist of a combination of the following sources: